Find out how GPDR affects Textkernel and it’s customers, and what we do to ensure compliance.

 The GDPR sets out obligations on 1) Data Controllers, or those that determine the purpose and means of the processing of personal data of EU residents, and 2) Data Processors, or those that process personal data of EU residents on behalf of Data Controllers.

 Textkernel is a Data Processor with respect to the personal data processed and/or collected in the following products: Extract!
 CV parser, Search! and Match!.
-Textkernel processes the personal data collected in these products on behalf of its customers, and those customers are the Data Controllers of said data.
-As a Data Processor, Textkernel does not process said data except on instructions from the Data Controller.
+Textkernel processes the personal data collected in these products on behalf of its customers, and those customers are either Data Processors as well or the Data Controllers of said data.
+As a Data Processor, Textkernel processes said data only on the instructions from its customers.

 What is Textkernel doing to foster compliance with GDPR?

-Textkernel is committed to GDPR compliance across our products and services and preparations are underway to ensure our compliance by May 25, 2018.
-We are reviewing our systems, processes, policies and documentation and updating them where necessary.
+Textkernel is committed to GDPR compliance across our products to ensure our compliance.
+We have reviewed our systems, processes, policies and documentation and updated them where necessary.

 What should customers of Textkernel do?